 This fixes $f_{\scriptscriptstyle R}$ and $f_{\scriptscriptstyle L}$ and gives

 with $\a_0$ and $\a_1$ arbitrary dimensionless constants.
 The spin connection and the gauge field are found upon substitution in eqs.~(\ref{conformal-spin-connection}) and~(\ref{A-Lorenz}).
-Condition~(\ref{dS-C}) and the fact that $\ast\bar{F}_{\scriptscriptstyle dS}$ is constant ensures that the boundary terms in $\dl_gS$ and $\dl_AS$ vanish on-shell.
+Condition~(\ref{dS-C}) and the fact that $\ast\bar{F}_{\scriptscriptstyle dS}$ is constant ensure that the boundary terms in $\dl_gS$ and $\dl_AS$ vanish on shell.

 For $R_0<0$, vacuum spacetime is locally isomorphic to $\textnormal{AdS}_2$, with metric

 in Poincar\'e coordinates\, $\{t,x>0\}$.
 Now $R_0=-2$, and

 for a boundary condition